 This episode was written by Carly Britton and covers many aspects that are worth listening to.

-In short, Biological sex is not binary, it is a spectrum.
+In short, human biological sex is not binary, it is a spectrum, and it isn’t necesarrily a single spectrum either.

 BPD is a label given for a set of behaviours combined with a number of personality traits by medical professionals when a person presents with a level of chaotic and sometimes destructive behaviours.
 The diagnosis carries a significant level of stigma which may lead labelled people finding themselves even more lost and abandoned than they started with.
 It is unfortunate that BPD is so poorly understood by many health professionals and so poorly supported within the system.
 Fortunately there are health professionals that are understanding the diagnosis better.